Kim Alexis

-Kim Marie Alexis (born July 15, 1960) is an American supermodel and actress who was famous in the 1970s and 80s.
+Kim Alexis (born July 16, 1960) is an American model and actress who was famous in the 1970s and 1980s.
 She appeared on the cover of magazines like Sports Illustrated, Vogue, Harper's Bazaar, Glamour, Self and Cosmopolitan.

 Early life

 Alexis was born in Lockport, New York, and grew up in the suburbs of Buffalo.
 Her father, Robert, was a chemical engineer.
 Her mother's name is Barbara.
-She also has a sister.
+She also has a younger sister, Rhonda.
 She started to be a swimmer at the age of six and began to swim competitively through her senior year at Lockport High School.
 She attended college at the University of Rhode Island, and was accepted into a five-year pharmacy program.

 Alexis was raised Presbyterian, and she and her family attended church every Sunday.

 Modeling

-Alexis was one of the top models of the late 1970s and early to mid 1980s, identified along with Gia Carangi, Carol Alt, Patti Hansen, Christie Brinkley, Kelly Emberg, Iman, Janice Dickinson, and Paulina Porizkova.
+Alexis was one of the top models of the late 1970s and early to mid 1980s, identified along with Gia Carangi, Patti Hansen, Christie Brinkley, Kelly Emberg, Iman, Janice Dickinson, and Paulina Porizkova.
 In 1983 she became the face of Revlon's premium Ultima II line, replacing Lauren Hutton.